ruochenlrc/d2mr-assessment-ruochenlrc/02_data-wrangling/02_wrangling-level-2/assessment.md

 Thoughtful reflections may earn engagement points.

 <!-- Reflection below this line -->

+I found it really helpful to outline a plan at the very beginning to achieve my goal.
+This has helped me organize my thoughts and guided me through the entire coding process.
+Although there were some differences between my initial ideas and the final code, the plan still played a crucial role in keeping me on the right track!

 <!-- Do not edit below this line. -->